hotmeshio/temporal-comparison-typescript/README.md

 # Apples to Apples: Temporal vs HotMesh vs MeshFlow

-The 3 modules in the examples/ directory run the same workflow using a different engine.
-The inputs and outputs are the same for all 3 examples.
-It is meant to show how the same workflow can be run on different engines.
+The `examples/` directory includes three modules that execute the same workflow using different engines.
+Each module produces identical inputs and outputs, showcasing how the same workflow can be implemented across these engines:

-- `temporal` Temporal is a workflow engine that runs on a central app server.
+- **`temporal`**: Temporal is a workflow engine that operates on a central app server.
-- `hotmesh` HotMesh is a workflow engine that runs without a central app server.
+- **`hotmesh`**: HotMesh is a serverless workflow engine leveraging decentralized message routers.
-- `meshflow` Meshflow is HotMesh's emulation of Temporal's workflow engine.
+- **`meshflow`**: MeshFlow is HotMesh’s emulation of Temporal’s workflow engine.

-Although the APIs are the same, HotMesh is serverless and uses decentralized message routers.
-The backend is pluggable and interchangeably supports Postgres, Redis, and NATS.
+HotMesh is serverless, with a pluggable backend that supports Postgres, Redis, and NATS interchangeably, while the APIs remain consistent across engines.

 | Temporal | HotMesh |
 |:--------:|:-------:|